 Advanced radars can be potentially used for localization too.

 Both technologies have advantages and disadvantages, so which is the right choice?

-Robocars are not commercial yet, and won't be for probably 4-5 years according to the most optimistic projections.
+Robocars are barely commercial yet, and won't be in real production until 2020 or later, according to the optimistic projections.
 The right question is actually which technology you can reliably bet will be best in the future.

-LIDAR's main problem is cost.
-Some think its ridiculous that many car teams use Velodyne's $75,000 LIDAR or even their smaller 32 plane one at half that cost.
+LIDAR's main problem was cost.
+Some think it's ridiculous that many car teams used Velodyne's $75,000 LIDAR or even their smaller 32 plane unit at half that cost.
 This is much more than the cost of a car.
 However, this is akin to somebody in 1982, noting that a 5 megabyte disk drive costs $3,000, predicting that disk drives are an untenably expensive technology for storing large amounts of data.
 The reality is that electronics technologies drop immensely in price as they get made in consumer volumes, and with time and Moore's law, they drop even further.

 Of course, LIDAR systems will always supplement themselves with limited camera use, to see things like traffic lights which can't be seen by the LIDAR.

 Computer vision will also get better.
 Machine vision's progress is more assured, because some of that will come from getting faster and more specialized machine vision processors, and general computation electronics will get cheaper.
 In particular, future chips will be able to handle higher resolution images for more accuracy, and search against more patterns and feature lists.

 The Israeli company MobilEye, now part of Intel, which is perhaps the leader in machine vision systems for driving, makes their product by building a custom ASIC which is a processor optimized for doing machine vision primitives.
 They have gone through 4 generations of the chip to make it better and higher performance.